databricks/spark-training/ampcamp/overview-of-the-exercises.md

     cat spark-ec2/cluster-url

 ## Dataset For Exploration
-Your HDFS cluster should come preloaded with 20GB of Wikipedia traffic statistics data obtained from http://aws.amazon.com/datasets/4182 .
+Among other datasets, your HDFS cluster should come preloaded with 20GB of Wikipedia traffic statistics data obtained from http://aws.amazon.com/datasets/4182 .
 To make the analysis feasible (within the short timeframe of the exercise), we took three days worth of data (May 5 to May 7, 2009; roughly 20G and 329 million entries).
 You can list the files: